 Cloudways offers users what is known as a Virtual Private Server, or VPS.
 There are three main types of server hosting – shared hosting, VPS hosting, and dedicated hosting.

-Shared hosting is best for those with low traffic websites ( less than 10,000 visitors a month), VPS is for medium to high traffic (10,000+ visitors a month), and dedicated is for very large sites (in the millions of visitors a month).
+Shared hosting is best for those with low traffic websites (generally less than 10,000 visitors a month), VPS is for medium to high traffic (10,000+ visitors a month), and dedicated is for very large sites (in the millions of visitors a month).

-A VPS such as Cloudways offers is a significant step up from the cheaper shared hosting that many WordPress site owners start with through providers like Bluehost.
+A VPS such as Cloudways offers a significant step up from the cheaper shared hosting that many WordPress site owners start with through providers like Bluehost.

 A VPS has multiple advantages over a shared server.
 The main one is that you have a specific number of resources dedicated to your website.

 On shared hosting, a number of websites compete for the same server resources, which means that one website being overloaded can quickly overload the other sites on the server.

 With a VPS, you are allocated a specific set of resources and your site is much more robust as a result.
 You also usually have a lot more control and access to the server if you want it.

 If you are on shared hosting, we would recommend moving to a VPS once you reach around 10,000 t0 20,000 visitors a month.
 Depending on your website design, you can scale a VPS to in excess of a million users per month.